FredMunene/FredMunene/README.md

 - ✍🏾 Writing: [Dev.to](https://dev.to/fredgitonga) • [Medium](https://medium.com/@mfredgitonga)

 ### 🚀 About Me
-I'm a self-driven developer passionate about building tools, systems, and communities that make a meaningful impact.
-Currently exploring writing smart contract with Rust and Solidity, backend development with Go and JS, and emerging tech like blockchain.
-I believe in sharing what I learn—check out my blogs!
++ I'm a self-driven developer passionate about building tools, systems, and communities that make a meaningful impact.
++ Writing smart contract with Rust and Solidity, backend development with Go and JS, and emerging tech like blockchain.
++ I believe in sharing what I learn ; check out my [blogs](https://dev.to/fredgitonga)!

 ### 🛠️ Tech Stack & Tools
 <p align="left">